Explore this Bratislava’s Quirky and Colorful History

 Bratislava, the capital city of Slovakia, has a rich and complex history dating back over two millennia.
 The area where it stands today was first settled by the Celts, followed by the Romans in the 1st century AD.

-In the 9th century, the Great Moravian Empire established a significant stronghold in the area, and in the 10th century, it became part of the Kingdom of Hungary.
 Over the centuries, the city was ruled by various powers, including the Austro-Hungarian Empire, the Czechoslovak Republic, and Nazi Germany during World War II.
 In 1993, after the peaceful dissolution of Czechoslovakia, Bratislava became the capital of newly-formed Slovakia.

-Today, the town is a thriving city with a rich cultural heritage, historical landmarks, and a growing tourism industry.
+These days, the town is a thriving city with a rich cultural heritage, historical landmarks, and a growing tourism industry.